This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-- Mulch with straw or egg crates when the berries begin to form
+- Mulch with straw when the berries begin to form

 - Take precautions against slugs

-- Feed the plants with a top dressing of composted manure in winter or early spring
+- Feed the plants with a top dressing of composted manure in autumn to early spring

 You might have heard that one of the benefits of growing these white-skinned berries is that animals don’t think that they’re ripe and won’t eat them.
 This is only partially true since slugs are a big problem.
 Keeping the plants mulched and removing any rotten berries helps to minimize this.
 Try to reduce the slug population around your plants by using beer traps, organic slug pellets, or picking them off manually.

-- Pineberries are ripe when the skin changes from green-white to a slightly creamy white
+- They’re ripe when the skin changes from green-white to a slightly creamy white

 - If left on the plant, the skin will mature into a light pink blush